Plug/plenum centrifugal AHU fan with airfoil impeller on the Jitamitra shop floor

 Data Centers

-CRAH and AHU supply/return for containment cooling — high efficiency, matched N+1 redundancy, VFD tracking IT load.
+CRAH and AHU supply/return for containment cooling — high efficiency, supplied as duplex / N+1 where your reliability architecture calls for it (sized so the remaining units carry the load if one is lost), VFD tracking IT load.

 Pharmaceuticals